Magnepan MG-1.7i, $3000pr

 This really isn’t a tough thing to accomplish.
 Virtually all cabinet speakers are about a foot deep.
 They ALL sound better a couple feet out from the back wall.
 So the fact is, if the nose of the MG.1.7i ends up three feet off the back wall, I’ll bet ya any box speaker would end up in the same place to deliver its best, least boxy sound.

 On to the issue of power.
 Audiophiles have spread the rumor that Maggies need 200 w/ch.
 There’s nothing wrong with using that much power.
 But there are many applications where you don’t need anywhere near that much horse power.
+A distinct game changer is that the Atoll line of integrated amps from France delivers high current at low prices.
+Never before…have we been able to get Pans to sound so stupendous and modest money.

 Consider… Maggies are extremely light, tall diaphragms- large headphones almost.
 With the small excursion they need to travel, they sound absolutely outstanding at lower volumes than box speakers.
 We have many a Maggie running with a fine integrated amp of about 50×2 if you’re not trying to blast urban music.
 Keep in mind, your amp will muscle up its power into Maggies, a truly resistive 4ohm load.